Growing Monstera Deliciosa | Monstera Plant | Swiss Cheese Plant

 These climbing, evergreen perennials can reach up to 60 feet or taller in their natural habitat.
 In your home, they will reach about eight feet tall.
 Their leaves alone can qualify to 2 feet long. thanks to the impressive height of the ceriman, use a trellis or moist moss-covered sticks for support.

-A monsteras uniquely shaped leaves allow it to face up to downpours in tropical rain forests.
-Its structure also helps it absorb the few streaks of sunlight that make it to the rain forest floor.
-These characteristics are the reason why it gained another nickname, “The hurricane plant”.
+Monstera’s uniquely shaped leaves allow it to face up to downpours in tropical rainforests.
+Its structure also helps it absorb the few streaks of sunlight that make it to the rainforest floor.
+These characteristics are why it gained another nickname, “The hurricane plant”.

 Monstera plant Care